vinibiavatti1/tripmix/README.md

 3. Do not kill yourself!

 ### Editor
 The game contains an editor area that permits the players to create their own substances and import to the game.
+To access the editor, you have to download the game and run the `run_editor.bat` script.

 ### Developer
 If you are a developer, feel free to fork the project and create your mods!
+The game can be extended with new substances, landscapes, effects, and much more!

 ### Images